Getting a dog

 There are dog people and there are cat people, I’ve always been more of a dog person myself.
 I grew up with dogs and I prefer the engagement you get from a dog to the airy ambivalence I get from cats most of the time.
 Wen, my other half is a cat person, she has always had cats and if it wasn’t for my intervention she would be a crazy cat lady by now.

 We currently have two cats, Itchy & Scratchy we prefer to get them in pairs.
-Before Itchy & Scratchy was Riker & Troi (STNG was at it’s peek back then), so it’s fair to say it’s been a very much feline environment.
+Before Itchy & Scratchy was Riker & Troi (STNG was at its peeks back then), so it’s fair to say it’s been a very much feline environment.
 Which worked out well, we were both working and their independent nature, which is to say sleeping 90% of the day fitted perfectly into our lifestyle.
 But in the back of my mind I had always told myself as soon as I retire, I’m will finally get a dog.

 Having worked for two decades in the City I decided that I’d had enough and it was time for something different, starting with getting fitter, I started by walking a few miles and after a couple of months I was easily doing 50 miles a week and switched up to running (see C25k) to get the old ticker going.
-In those many hours of walking however I would pass countless dogs and their owners and I my longing to have my own furry walking companion grew.
+In those many hours of walking however, I would pass countless dogs and their owners and my longing to have my own furry walking companion grew.

-I had seen this one guy a few times walking his cat, it wasn’t going very well, I remember on one occasion thinking he was a up to no good in the bushes, only to realise he was trying to dissuade his walking companion from mousing.
-On another occasion he was trying to get the cat off a roundabout but it has spotted a dog 200 yards away and had stubbornly gone to ground.
+I had seen this one guy a few times walking his cat, it wasn’t going very well, I remember on one occasion thinking he was up to no good in the bushes, only to realise he was trying to dissuade his walking companion from mousing.
+On another occasion, he was trying to get the cat off a roundabout but it has spotted a dog 200 yards away and had stubbornly gone to ground.
 Cat walking is not for me, or I suspect our cats!

 The situation came to head, both my parents and sister had got Labrador puppies in the last year.
 My last visit down to them in May I spent some quality time with both puppies (and oh I guess the family) and I made my mind up.
-I’d done the ground work over the years to prepare Wen for this inevitability, so we talked it though, benefits and pitfalls and the key decision was made, we were going to get a dog!
+I’d done the groundwork over the years to prepare Wen for this inevitability, so we talked it though, benefits and pitfalls and the key decision was made, we were going to get a dog!

 So much choice